bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 | :------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | In DDD terms, we'd call such an application part a bounded context.
 We discussed this topic in more detail earlier in the chapter on the functional pipeline. |

-With prevalidation, in the `Cart` component instead of ad-hoc checks on the required fields:
+With prevalidation, in the `Cart` component, instead of ad-hoc checks on the required fields:

 ```js
 function Cart({ items }) {